dotnet/runtime/docs/area-owners.md

-If you need to tag folks on an issue or PR, you will generally want to tag the owners (not the lead)
+If you need to tag folks on an issue or PR, you will generally want to tag the owners (not the lead).

+Note: Editing this file doesn't update the mapping used by the `@msftbot` issue notification bot to tag owners.
+Some area owners prefer not to get those notifications.
+To update those notifications, contact any one of `@danmosemsft`, `@jeffschw`, `@ericstj`, or `@karelz`.
+If you're a community member interested in these notifications, you won't appear in this table but we can add you to notifications - just let us know.

 | Area                                           | Lead          | Owners (area experts to tag in PR's and issues)     | Description                                                                                                                                                                                                                                                                               |
 |------------------------------------------------|---------------|-----------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|